The Upright Go 2 ($79–$99) earns our top SHE Posture Training Score — its back-mounted sensor provides the most precise slouch detection in this.

 - If you expect overnight results — posture correctors address habitual muscle memory that took years to develop.
 Research shows 4–8 weeks of consistent use before postural habits measurably change.
 If you need relief from acute back pain now, a lumbar support cushion or ergonomic chair is a faster intervention.

-- If you work in a physically active job — sensor-based correctors like the Upright Go 2 and NAMU are calibrated for desk-based posture.
+- If you work in a physically active job — sensor-based correctors like the Upright Go 2 and Mrisata are calibrated for desk-based posture.
 Jobs requiring bending, lifting, or constant movement generate too many false-positive vibrations, making the device more annoying than useful.
 A back support brace designed for physical activity is more appropriate.

 - If you already use a standing desk and regular movement breaks — posture correctors are most effective for people who sit in sustained static positions for hours.
 If you're already alternating between a sit-stand desk and walking breaks every 45 minutes, your postural loading may already be within healthy limits and a corrector adds limited additional benefit.